7 minute read

 Image created by the author

-In most industries, data engineering is about building orchestrated, automated pipelines that handle the full flow of data — Extract, Transform, Load (ETL).
-These pipelines ingest data from source systems, transform it into the required structure and format, and deliver it to its end users.
-Those end users might be data analysts, business stakeholders, or, in pharma, biostatisticians, medical monitors, and other study team members.
+In most industries, data engineering focuses on building orchestrated pipelines that manage the full data lifecycle: Extract, Transform, Load (ETL).
+These pipelines ingest data from source systems, transform it into the required structure, and deliver it to consumers, such as analysts, study teams, or downstream applications.

-Well-designed pipelines are reusable, testable, and maintainable — not manual, study-specific processes.
+Well-designed pipelines are reusable, testable, and maintainable, rather than manual, study-specific processes.

-In a true data engineering model, all three ETL steps — ingestion, transformation, and delivery — are connected through an orchestrated, automated pipeline.
-For example, an organization could maintain central data warehouses for RAW and PROD data, organized by indication, with transformation jobs producing SDTM and ADaM outputs as part of that flow.
+In a true data engineering model, ingestion, transformation, and delivery are connected through orchestration.
+For example, an organization might maintain centralized RAW and PROD data layers, with transformation jobs producing SDTM and ADaM outputs as part of the same pipeline.

 đź’ˇ Example Imagine your organization uses Snowflake as its central data warehouse.